junxit/us-congress-bills-119/metadata.md

 - 2025-07-21 — Mr. Hill (AR) moved to suspend the rules and pass the bill, as amended.
 - 2025-07-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 12 (Roll no. 214). (text: CR H3501-3502)
 - 2025-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 12 (Roll no. 214). (text: CR H3501-3502: 1)
+- 2025-07-22 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.